Oxford Road pollution 'cuts six months off a person's life', report claims

 “By far the biggest cause of this pollution, some 80% is transport – with diesel vehicles being the largest source.”

 However, discussions of a pollutant charge has led to worries over the region’s poorest drivers being hit the hardest.
 Older, cheaper cars are most likely to be heavy pollutants.

-Sir Richard Leese, leader of Manchester Council, said those on lower incomes would need to be given financial help from the government if a pollutant charge was introduced: “Clearly dirty air is a killer, but also poverty is a killer and the older cars tend to be driven by people on lower incomes who need that car to be able to work.
+Speaking to Manchester Evening News, Sir Richard Leese, leader of Manchester Council, said those on lower incomes would need to be given financial help from the government if a pollutant charge was introduced: “Clearly dirty air is a killer, but also poverty is a killer and the older cars tend to be driven by people on lower incomes who need that car to be able to work.